midnightingale/softpaint/README.md

 ### features in progress
 ☒ upload image from device
 ☒ responsive resizing of uploaded or linked images
-☐ fetch images from Unsplash using "sig=" instead of Picsum
+☒ fetch images from Unsplash instead of Picsum
-☐ display "tap canvas to start" only on mobile
+☒ display "touch to start" for mobile
+☐ fix source link wrong redirect on double click

 -------------------